PInKS: Preconditioned Commonsense Inference with Minimal Supervision: Analysis on Weak Supervision

 \paragraph{(Q3) Effectiveness of Generative Augmentation:} The main effect of generative data augmentation (\Cref{subsec:augmentation}) is, among others, to acquire \weakcq additional training samples labeled as \emph{prevent} from pretrained LMs.
 When considering \CQ as target task, the \weakcq that does not use this technique (no-augment-\weakcq) sees a $4.14\%$ absolute drop in \fmac score.
 Upon further analysis of the two configurations, we observed that the no-augment-\weakcq leans more toward the zero rate classifier (only predicting \emph{allow} as the majority class) in comparison to the \weakcq.

 \paragraph{(Q4) Effectiveness of Biased Masking:} We focus on \CQ as the target task and compare the results of \weakcq with an alternative setup with no biased masking.
-In the alternative setup, we only use the weak-supervision data obtained through \weakcq to fine-tune the RoBERTa-Large-MNLI model and compare the results.
-Our results show that the \fmac score for zero-shot transfer learning setup drops to $68.4\%$ (from $69.5\%$) without biased masking process.
+In the alternative setup, we only use the weak-supervision data obtained through \weakcq to fine-tune the model and compare the results.
+Our results show that the \fmac score for zero-shot transfer learning setup has a $1.09\%$ absolute drop in \fmac score, without the biased masking process.